-The annual holiday was arranged from 28th May to 4th June 2018, once again at the Clifton Park Hotel, St Anne's on Sea.
-This venue is extremely popular and resulted in an attendance of sixty-two widows and Brethren of the Province along with Charles Ward (Chairman of the Comforts Fund), Julie Ward and the Committee Members.
+The ELMC Comforts Fund Committee arranged for the Annual Holiday to take place from 28th May to 4th June 2018, once again at the Clifton Park Hotel, St Anne's on Sea.
+This venue is extremely popular resulting in sixty-two widows and Brethren of the Province attending the holiday this year, along with Charles Ward (Chairman of the Comforts Fund), Julie Ward and the Committee Members.

 The group assembled at Hewlett Court where a tea/coffee reception was provided followed by a buffet lunch.
 A glass of wine [or two] was also enjoyed prior to departure.
 It was such a wonderful atmosphere with both residents and holiday attendees mixing together.
 As always, the food, facilities and staff at the hotel were fantastic with the bonus of the glorious sunshine for the full week.

 On 31st May (during the holiday) a day trip was arranged for afternoon tea at The Grange Hotel, Grange over Sands.
 The hotel was in such a beautiful setting and the staff looked after the group extremely well.
 The weather was glorious, and an excellent day was had by all.

 On Monday 4th June we returned to Hewlett Court for a light lunch before saying our goodbyes until our next meeting in the autumn.
-The Brethren of East Lancashire can quite rightly be proud that they enable the Charity to fund such events.
+The Brethren of East Lancashire should be very proud of the work that they do to enable the Charity to fund such events.